Zoning Appeals, Board of

 - The application fee is $500 for Special Use Exceptions, $300 for Variances and $400 for an Appeal or Interpretation.
 Any "after the fact" application will be double the required fee.
 All advertising costs associated with the application will be invoiced separately and are due prior to the scheduled hearing date.
 Applications will not be processed until a completed application and the fees are received.
 No fees will be refunded if an application is withdrawn after the publication of the first Public Hearing Notice or if the application is denied.
 Applications, together with all required information and fees, must be filed by the application deadline posted on the published meeting schedule.

-- A maximum of three (3) applications are accepted each month and are processed on a first come first serve basis by submission of a completed application and payment of fees.
+- A maximum of three (3) applications are accepted each month and are processed on a first come, first served basis by submission of a completed application and payment of fees.

 - The Public Hearing Notice is published for two (2) weeks in the Times-Record and may also be published in the Star Democrat; in addition, the property will be posted.